45th Infantry Division (United States): Inter-war years

 The 45th Infantry Division engaged in regular drills but no major events in its first few years, though the division's Colorado elements were called in to help quell a large coal mining strike.
 The onset of the Great Depression in the 1930s severely curtailed its funding for training and equipment.
-Major General Roy Hoffman took command in 1931, followed by Alexander M. Tuthill, Alexander E. McPherren in 1935, and William S. Key in 1936.
+Major General Roy Hoffman took command in 1931, followed by Alexander M. Tuthill in 1933, Alexander E. McPherren in 1935, and William S. Key in 1936.
 In 1937, the division's troops were once again called up, this time to help manage a locust plague affecting Colorado.

 The division's original shoulder sleeve insignia, approved in August 1924, featured a swastika, a common Native American symbol, as a tribute to the Southwestern United States region which had a large population of Native Americans.
 However, with the rise of the Nazi Party in Germany, with its infamous swastika symbol, the 45th Division stopped using the insignia.
 After a long process of reviewing design submissions, a design by Woody Big Bow, a Kiowa artist from Carnegie, Oklahoma, was chosen for the new shoulder sleeve insignia.
 The new insignia featured the Thunderbird, another Native American symbol, and was approved in 1939.
+In 1940, approximately 2,000 of the division's 9,500 troops were Native Americans, representing fifty tribes.
+During the interwar period, several units were composed predominantly or entirely of Native American personnel at various points, including Companies D and F, 158th Infantry, and Company L, 180th Infantry.

+In August 1940, the 45th Division again participated in the Third Army maneuvers, this time near the Kisatchie National Forest in Louisiana as part of the provisional VIII Corps.
+This was the first opportunity for all division elements to assemble and operate together since its organization.

+Mobilization

-On 16 September 1940, the 45th Infantry Division, under Major General William S. Key, was federalized from state control.
-It was one of four National Guard divisions to be federalized on that day, alongside the 30th, the 41st and 44th Infantry Divisions, originally for a one-year period.
-Its men immediately began basic combat training at Fort Sill, Oklahoma.
+On 16 September 1940, the 45th Infantry Division was federalized by President Roosevelt.
+It was one of four National Guard divisions to be federalized that day, alongside the 30th, the 41st and 44th Infantry Divisions, originally for a one-year period.
+Its men immediately began basic combat training at Fort Sill.
+It was intended that the division remain at Fort Sill only temporarily, with a new site for the division being chosen near Abilene, Texas, named Camp Barkeley.
+The division relocated to Camp Barkeley at the end of February 1941.

 In August 1941, the 45th Infantry Division took part in the Louisiana Maneuvers, the largest peacetime exercises in U.S. military history.
-The division was assigned to VIII Corps with the 2nd Infantry Division and the 36th Infantry Division, camped near Pitkin, Louisiana.
+The division was assigned to VIII Corps with the 2nd and 36th Infantry Divisions, camped near Pitkin, Louisiana.
 Still operating with outmoded equipment from World War I, the division did not perform well during these exercises, and was criticized by officers who considered it "feeble."
 In spite of these deficiencies, less than one month later, the men's tour of duty was extended for another eighteen months, much to their chagrin, because of concerns of an impending American entry into World War II.